 VOA Broadcasting to Pakistan/Afghanistan Border Region

-VOA Deewa (which means “light” in Urdu) TV/Radio provides news and information to the critical Pakistan/Afghanistan border region where more than 50 million Pashtuns live.
-The region lacks local independent sources of information on regional, international and U.S. politics.
-Military narrative, jihadi agenda and extremist groups are dominant in the state and private media market.
-VOA Deewa reaches this critical region via digital platforms, direct-to-home satellite, radio, and the Internet.
+VOA Deewa (which means Light in Pashto) TV/radio provides news and information to the critical Pakistan/Afghanistan border region.
+The region lacks local independent sources of information on regional, international and U.S. perspectives on global issues.
+Military narratives, jihadi agenda and extremist groups are dominant in the state and private media market.
+VOA Deewa reaches this critical region via digital platforms, direct-to-home satellite TV, radio, and the Internet.

 Established: October 2006

 TV/Radio Broadcasts: Nine hours per day of original broadcasts (repeated in a 24-hour stream) seven days per week on satellite television, medium wave radio (AM), shortwave, and the Internet

 VOA Deewa launched a 24-hour “direct to home” TV stream on February 1st, 2021, for its critical Pashto-speaking audience in Khyber Pakhtunkhwa province, including the newly merged tribal districts (FATA), Balochistan province, as well as Pashtuns living in Karachi and elsewhere in Pakistan.
 This allows citizens in the region to see and hear Deewa and connects them with the world through news, features, interactive programs and segments on life in America.

 Bibi Shireena (Adorable Woman) – A two-hour interactive program from 6:30am-8:30am(local time), engages women in the region on subjects such as girls’ education, women’s empowerment, women’s rights, social taboos and other related topics.